1955–56 New York Knicks season

-The 1955–56 New York Knicks season was the tenth season for the team in the National Basketball Association (NBA).
-In the regular season, the Knicks finished with a 35–37 record and tied for third place in the Eastern Division with the Syracuse Nationals.
+The 1955–56 New York Knickerbockers season was the tenth season for the team in the National Basketball Association (NBA).
+In the regular season, the Knickerbockers finished with a 35–37 record and tied for third place in the Eastern Division with the Syracuse Nationals.
 New York lost to the Nationals in a one-game playoff for a berth in the Eastern Division Semifinals.

 NBA draft

 Note: This is not an extensive list; it only covers the first and second rounds, and any other players picked by the franchise that played at least one game in the league.